Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 - or use content of [./RecordedFutureIdentity-add-AAD-security-group-user.json](./RecordedFutureIdentity-add-AAD-security-group-user.json) file to deploy ONLY `RecordedFutureIdentity-add-AAD-security-group-user` playbook.

-After you have paste your template to deploy - click `Save` button:
+After you paste your template to deploy - click `Save` button:

 <img src="./images/deploy_custom_template_service_3.png" alt="Deploy a Custom Template Installation #3" width="60%"/>

-Regarding next steps specific specific parameters descriptions - check out a corresponding section below for your specific template deployment (as each template have its own deployment parameters).
+Regarding next steps specific parameters descriptions - check out a corresponding section below for your specific template deployment (as each template have its own deployment parameters).

 But in general, next steps will look like this: